 It’s easy to look at what Steve Jobs accomplished with Apple and think he had an easy path, but the real story is quite a bit darker.
 While he was indeed co-founder of Apple in 1976, a title he shared with Steve Wozniak, Jobs was forced out of the company in 1985.
 The above quote was made that same year as Jobs launched his new company, NeXT Computer, later acquired by Apple, thus bringing Jobs back into the fold.

 Jobs contended that the enormous workload a new entrepreneur carries results in 18-hour days, seven days a week, during the early stages.
 “You’ve got to have an idea, or a problem, or a wrong that you want to right, that you’re passionate about,” Jobs continued.
 “Otherwise, you’re not going to have the perseverance to stick it through.”

-As a small-business owner, it can be difficult to cope with the burden of your new life but remember that almost nothing is forever.
-Businesses even come back from bankruptcies.
+As a small business owner, it can be difficult to cope with the burden of your new life but remember that almost nothing is forever.
+Businesses even come back from bankruptcy.
 A few examples include General Motors and Marvel Entertainment.
 Even Apple hit a serious low in 1997 but was brought back from the brink.
 Whether you’re struggling with cash, people, products, or something else, you can push through it and come out stronger.